robertwgehl/robertwgehl.github.io/_posts/2022-04-23-FOSSFinds.md

   show: true
   fedihost: scholar.social
   fediusername: robertwgehl
-  fediid:
+  fediid: 108182302333924445
 ---
-This week's FOSS finds: I was listening to NPR (which makes sense since I drive an electric car and I am a communist) and StoryCorps came on.
+This month's FOSS finds: I was listening to NPR (which makes sense since I drive an electric car and I am a communist) and StoryCorps came on.
 I usually hear it while dropping my kid off at school, and it's always a conversation-starter between us.
 It has been for years.
 Which got me to thinking: the StoryCorps project must have *a lot* of archived recordings of their oral history.

 Indeed, they do.
+They've been doing oral history for 20 years now.

 Which got me to thinking: if StoryCorps has been around for 20 years, they must have done an interview or two about FOSS.